Where to Taste Chardonnay in Sonoma County

 Walk up to any wine tasting bar and, chances are, you'll find a Chardonnay there.
 Sonoma County grows some 15,800 acres of the stuff, ranking second among California counties — but some might say tops in overall quality.

 Wine tasters possessing an open mind and a non-jaded palate can find agreeable Chardonnay throughout Sonoma County.
 The more interesting pursuit for the Chardonnay lover on a limited budget of time, then, is to hit a selection of producers who represent Sonoma County's key styles, regions and historical highlights in Chardonnay.

 Ready?
 Let's start at the top, geographically.

-Kendall-Jackson's 'Vintner's Reserve' Chardonnay wasn't the first pony out of the gate, but it famously took the lead in the era of 'fighting varietals' in the 1990s and helped to make inexpensive, barrel-aged Chardonnay an everyday feature on American tables.
+Kendall-Jackson's "Vintner's Reserve" Chardonnay wasn't the first pony out of the gate, but it famously took the lead in the era of "fighting varietals" in the 1990s and helped to make inexpensive, barrel-aged Chardonnay an everyday feature on American tables.
 Later, founder Jess Jackson took to the hills, and the mountain-grown wines of Stonestreet, which include half a dozen single-vineyard batches that exemplify the Jackson style of Chardonnay turned up several notches of intensity - Vintner's, with better breeding.
-Mountain excursions take you to Chardonnay with a view; tastings available at the Alexander Valley winery and in downtown Healdsburg.
+Mountain excursions take you to Chardonnay with a view; tastings available at the Alexander Valley winery.